mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

 ### -- Framecapture

 Sharktopoda should immediately grab the current frame from the video along with the elapsed time of that frame.
 The image should be saved (in a separate non-blocking thread.
 I think this is the default in AVFoundation).
-This action should not interfere with video playback.
+This action should not interfere with video playback or block incoming UDP commands.

 ```mermaid
 sequenceDiagram